high-haseeb/chromium-sync/README.md

 1. Clone this repo
 2. Run `make docker`
 3. Run `make docker-up`
-4. To connect to your local server from a Brave browser client use `--sync-url="http://localhost:8295/v2"`
+4. To connect to your local server from a browser client use `--sync-url="http://localhost:8295/v2"`
 5. For running unit tests, run `make docker-test`

 # Updating protocol definitions